PurdueRCAC/AnvilOps/backend/README.md

 ### Registry API

-AnvilOps expects the environment variable `DELETE_REPO_USER` to be set to credentials of an account with repository delete permissions from the project containing apps on AnvilOps.
-The format is `user:password`, base64-encoded.
+AnvilOps expects environment variables to be set to credentials of an account with repository delete permissions from your Harbor project:

+- `DELETE_REPO_HOST`: the hostname of the registry
+- `DELETE_REPO_USERNAME`: the account's username (if you're using a robot account, which we recommend, make sure to include the `robot$<project name>+` prefix)
+- `DELETE_REPO_PASSWORD`: the account's password (if you're using a robot account, this is referred to as the account's secret in the Harbor UI)

 ## Running